CMA Board Members

-Renee, the current President of CMA and a working mosaic artist and teacher, is known for using unconventional tesserae - such as rubber, bone, beads, and found objects - in her work, often on upcycled substrates like old stringed instruments.
+The current President of CMA is a working mosaic artist and teacher, and is known for using unconventional tesserae - such as rubber, bone, beads, and found objects - in her work, often on upcycled substrates like old stringed instruments.

 Her mosaic classes in Northern Colorado inspire adventurous students to explore the possiblities of the mosaic art form.